redpanda-data/connect/website/docs/components/processors/jq.md

 ### `output_raw`

-Whether to output raw strings instead of JSON texts.
+Whether to output raw text (unquoted) instead of JSON strings when the emitted values are string types.

 Type: `bool`